Lee Pao Xiong

 Lee Pao Xiong is currently the founding Director of the Center for Hmong Studies at Concordia University, St. Paul and professor of American Government/Political Science and Hmong Studies.

 Throughout his distinguished career, Xiong served as the Director of Housing Policy and Development for the City of Minneapolis, President and CEO of The Urban Coalition, Executive Director of the State Council on Asian-Pacific Minnesotan, Hmong American Partnership and the Hmong Youth Association of Minnesota.
-Previously, he has also served on the staff of Minnesota State Senator Joe Bertram and United States Senator Carl Levin of Michigan in Washington, DC.
+Previously, he has also served on the staff of Minnesota State Senator, Joe Bertram, and staff intern with United States Senator, Carl Levin, of Michigan in Washington, DC.

 In 2000, President William Jefferson Clinton appointed Lee Pao Xiong to serve on the President’s Advisory Commission on Asian-Americans and Pacific Islanders to advise the president and federal agencies on issues relating to the 10 plus million Asian Americans in the United States, making him the first Hmong presidential appointee in the nation.